 Variance calculation between future demand and supply is known as Gap Analysis.
 Both qualitative and quantitative gap is investigated.

-The result of this analysis is either Surplus or Deficit HR requirement.
+The result of this analysis is either Surplus or Deficit of human resource requirements.

 - Deficit: It depicts the number of personnel to be recruited.